SunXQlab/stMLnet/README.md

 * `prior_knowledge/output` contains the prior knowledge databases <br>

 ## Usage
 To learn how to use this tool, chek `Tutorial of stMLnet.Rmd`.
-Note that hyperparameters in the demo are not default and will not work for new datasets
+Note that hyperparameters in the demo are not default and will not work for new datasets.

 ## Examples and Reproducibility
 All the examples and the reproducibility codes for the plots in the paper could be found in the stMLnet-AnalysisCode repository.

+## Support and contribute
+If you have a question or noticed a problem, you can post an `issue`.